 What are the Side Effects of Neem Plant

-- Neem leaves and neem bark are not good for pregnant women to consume.
+- Neem leaves and neem bark are not suitable for pregnant women to consume.
 They can cause a miscarriage when taken during pregnancy.

 - There's little or no information if neem is safe to use when breastfeeding.

-- Some researches hold that neem can harm sperm.
+- Some researchers hold that neem can harm sperm.
 It might also reduce fertility in other ways.
 If you are trying to have children, avoid using neem.